BlinkID/blinkid-android/templatingAPI/templatingAPI.md

 This article will discuss how templating API can be used to perform scanning of documents which are not supported out of the box by BlinkID SDK.

-The templating API is an extension to existing BlinkOCR and MRTD recognizers which are already part of BlinkID SDK.
-Until now, BlinkOCR recognizer could only be used together with parsers to add support for SegmentScan and MRTD recognizer only supported scanning Machine Readable Zone of documents with MRZ.
+The templating API is an extension to existing DetectorRecognizer and MRTDRecognizer which are already part of BlinkID SDK.
+Until now, Detector recognizer could only be used for performing detection of various documents and MRTD recognizer only supported scanning Machine Readable Zone of documents with MRZ.

 The [next section](#mrtdTemplating) will explain how to use templating API extension of MRTD recognizer to also scan fields outside of the Machine Readable Zone.
-The [section after](#blinkOcrTemplating) will explain how to use templating API extension of BlinkOCR recognizer to scan fields in documents without Machine Redable Zone.
+The [section after](#detectorTemplating) will explain how to use templating API extension of Detector recognizer to scan fields in documents without Machine Redable Zone.

 ## <a name="mrtdTemplating"></a> Templating API for MRTD